 Why is the Hill Country Ride for AIDS So Important?

-Thanks to our amazing riders, volunteer crew, donors, and sponsors, the Hill Country Ride for AIDS has raised more than $11 million since the inaugural year of 1999-2000.
+Thanks to our amazing riders, volunteer crew, donors, and sponsors, the Hill Country Ride for AIDS has raised almost $12 million since the inaugural year of 1999-2000.
 You should be so proud!

 Below are just some of the many services your DONATION dollars do for thousands in our Central Texas community.